 Makakatana Bay Lodge

 A Global Winner for Luxury Safari Lake Lodge, Makakatana Bay Lodge sits on the Western Shores of iSimangaliso Wetland Park, one of Africa's most ecologically complex UNESCO World Heritage Sites.
-The lodge positions itself in a small peer set where lakeside wilderness and refined accommodation converge, drawing travellers who want proximity to hippo, crocodile, and birdlife without sacrificing material comfort.
+The lodge positions itself in a small comparable set where lakeside wilderness and refined accommodation converge, drawing travellers who want proximity to hippo, crocodile, and birdlife without sacrificing material comfort.
 Advance planning is advisable for peak safari season.

 Where the Lake Defines the Architecture